dotnet/runtime/docs/design/specs/Ecma-335-Augments.md

 by the constrained. call IL instruction where the constrained. prefix specifies the type to use for lookup of the static interface method.

+### II.9.7, Validity of member signatures

+(Edit bulleted list under **Generic type definition** at the top of page 134)

+* Every instance method and virtual method declaration is valid with respect to S
+* Every inherited interface declaration is valid with respect to S
+* There are no restrictions on *non-virtual* static members, instance constructors or on the type's own generic parameter constraints.

 ### II.9.9, Inheritance and Overriding

 (Edit first paragraph by adding the word *virtual* to the parenthesized formulation *for virtual **instance** methods*)